bralax/gradescope_autograder/README.md

 * A java source does not have package declarations
 * A java source produces a correct file
 * A java source has an expected number of public methods
+* A java source has a specific field

 Picture Autograder
 * Two created pictures match within a specified margin